Dropbox raises IPO price range by $2 on strong demand

 Dropbox’s IPO is being closely watched by the investment world for signs of the strength of enthusiasm for tech unicorns - young companies valued at more than $1 billion.

-The company has 500 million users and competes with Alphabet Inc’s Google, Microsoft Corp, Amazon.com Inc. Box Inc is its main rival.
+The company has 500 million users and competes with Alphabet Inc’s (GOOGL.O) Google, Microsoft Corp (MSFT.O), Amazon.com Inc (AMZN.O).
+Box Inc (BOX.N) is its main rival.

 The order book for the IPO closes at midday on Wednesday and the pricing is expected on Thursday.